-“Adaptation and Resiliency in Families of Children with Down Syndrome”
+“Adaptation and Resiliency in Families of Individuals with Down Syndrome”

-We are inviting you to take part in a research project that we are conducting with parents of children with Down syndrome.
+We are inviting you to take part in a research project that we are conducting with parents of individuals with Down syndrome.
 The purpose of the study is to learn about factors that influence how families respond following the birth of a child with Down syndrome.
-This study is part of a larger cross-cultural study we will be conducting in many different countries.
-To date, parents from over 1200 families from more than 10 countries, have taken part in the study.
-If possible, we would like to collect data from over 2000 families.
+This study is part of a larger cross-cultural study we are conducting in many different countries.
+To date, over 1300 parents from more than 10 countries have taken part in the study.
+If possible, we would like to collect data from more than 2000 parents.

-Who can participate?
-If you are the parent of a child with Down syndrome, you are invited to participate.
+If you are the parent of an individual with Down syndrome (any age), you are invited to participate.
 If you have a spouse or partner, he or she is also eligible to participate.

 The project has been approved by the institutional review board for human subjects research at the University of North Carolina at Chapel Hill.
 If you agree to take part, all information you give will be confidential.
 No one except our research team will have access to your information.

 Thank you to all who have participated so far!
-In early 2015, we will begin a new study exploring how the behavior of a family member with Down syndrome influences and is influenced by parental and family well-being.
+We really appreciate you taking time out of your busy days to participate.
+We plan to start publishing some of our findings very soon.
+We are also hoping to share our findings at a future National Down Syndrome Congress Conference.
+In 2016, we will begin a new study exploring how the behavior of a family member with Down syndrome influences and is influenced by parental and family well-being.

 Many thanks for your kind consideration,